10 best things to do in Cheltenham

 Situated in the heart of Cheltenham, the Everyman Theatre is undoubtedly one of Gloucestershire’s finest entertainment venues, hosting a diverse line-up of drama, dance, comedy and music events – not to mention the annual pantomime.

-Whether you’re a local looking to explore more or a tourist visiting the town for the first time, SoGlos has selected the 10 best things to do in Cheltenham — from soaking up the Regency sights to cheering on the horses at the racecourse.
+Whether you’re visiting for the first time or keen to explore more of what's on your doorstep, SoGlos has selected the 10 best things to do in Cheltenham — from soaking up the Regency sights to cheering on the horses at the world-famous racecourse.

 Enjoy world premiere entertainment at the Everyman Theatre